DataFire/Integrations/integrations/generated/google_serviceconsumermanagement/README.md

 ### ContextRule
 * ContextRule `object`: A context rule provides information about the context for an individual API
+  * allowedRequestExtensions `array`: A list of full type names or extension IDs of extensions allowed in grpc
+    * items `string`
+  * allowedResponseExtensions `array`: A list of full type names or extension IDs of extensions allowed in grpc
+    * items `string`
   * provided `array`: A list of full type names of provided contexts.
     * items `string`
   * requested `array`: A list of full type names of requested contexts.